alackmann/ble-gateway-mqtt-proxy/README.md

 - `MQTT_TOPIC_PREFIX`: Topic prefix for published messages (default: `blegateway`)
 - `SERVER_PORT`: HTTP server port (default: 8000)
 - `LOG_LEVEL`: Logging level (debug, info, warn, error)
+- `MQTT_PUBLISH_INTERVAL_SECONDS`: (Optional) Sets a scheduled interval in seconds for publishing MQTT data.
+If set to `0` (the default), data is published immediately upon receipt.
+If set to a value greater than zero (e.g., `10`), the system will only publish at this interval, unless a new, previously unseen BLE device is detected, which will trigger an immediate publication.
+This helps reduce MQTT traffic while maintaining responsiveness to new devices.

 ### Home Assistant Integration